 Major advances in the U.S. — from civil rights to the social safety net — have been driven by the public being confronted with the consequences of their inaction or action and having to reckon with that.
 But if everything is worthy of low trust at best, you never need to confront the impacts of policy or politics or personal action.
-Uncertainty — hey, I did hear about that but who knows what’s true anyway — acts as a cutural novacaine, allowing one to persist in inaction, even as evidence mounts of effects that that same individual might find repugnant — if, you know, it turn out to be really true.
+Uncertainty — hey, I did hear about that but who knows what’s true anyway — acts as a cutural novacaine, allowing one to persist in inaction, even as evidence mounts of effects that that same individual might find repugnant — if, you know, it turns out to be true.
 Like, really, really true.
 And who knows?

 The depressing thing is that there are methods that can help with this undifferentiated cynicism but we aren’t rolling them out to students.
 Remember the graph above showing the undifferentiated cynicism?
 Here it is again, the dubious prompts in red, the trustworthy in blue, for a variety of misinformation and disinformation across the political spectrum: